 Better Control of Spacing – when you plant an actual plant, it’s much easier to measure correct spacing than if you planted seeds in the soil.
 You won’t have to thin seedlings and you reduce the chance of bare patches due to seeds that didn’t germinate or seedlings that were damaged or consumed by vicious bugs.

-Away From Pests – this spring, I planted carrots four times.
+Away From Pests – this past spring, I planted carrots four times.
 They germinated beautifully and quickly reached about an inch in height.
 Then the next time I went to check on them they were gone.
 Nothing was there!
 This happened all four times, I planted hundreds of seeds and I only had two carrots reach harvest size.
 Two.
 How pathetic is that?